 Soup kitchens, missions, churches and shelters also serve food, but the trick is knowing when to go to these places.
 Also, you can’t always carry the food back to your campsite because it will attract animals.
 If you can’t keep a campsite and you need to travel a lot, you will need to carry food that is light, portable and small.
 Simple to cook food that will not spoil quickly is what they all target.

-Water sources are fairly easy to come by and many rely just on boiling the water.
+Water sources are reasonably easy to come by and many rely just on boiling the water.
 However, there are those who have a lifestraw type of water filter in their bag to avoid getting sick from consumption.
 They carry one or two water bottles that they fill up every time they find a fountain.

 No matter what life throws at them, they manage to stay strong and find the inner courage to push forward.
 They use common sense and live for each day, hoping that things will get better.
 The homeless are trying not to focus on the negative and make good use of the homeless survival lessons they’ve learned from others.
 They can survive for days, weeks or even months on the streets until they get back on their feet.